darekrossman/ai-storefront-tools/PROJECT_OVERVIEW.md

 3. **Server-Side Validation**: All operations validated on server
 4. **Atomic Operations**: Database integrity through proper relationships
 5. **Scalable Structure**: Organized by projects → brands → catalogs → products

+### ⚠️ Important Development Notes

+- **`lib/schemas.ts` is EXCLUDED**: This file contains legacy Zod schemas kept for reference only.
+Do not use or reference these schemas in active development.
+The project has moved to database-generated types and custom validation approaches.

 ## 📊 Database Schema